 The early childhood system is complex – comprising of different programs and funding streams.
 Sometimes, it may be hard to understand the early childhood system and how to best serve young children and families in Illinois.
-Through the generous support of the Boeing Company, Illinois Action for Children produced a series of eight videos that features a different part of the early childhood system.
-The videos are intended to help individuals that work with families and young children directly to understand how they can best make referrals and connect them to helpful services.
+Through the generous support of the Boeing Company, Illinois Action for Children produced a series of eight videos, each providing an overview of a different part of the early childhood system.
+The videos are intended to help parents, individuals, and organizations that work with families and young children understand how they can best identify and access helpful services.

-Each of the two minute videos provide a brief overview of the following programs that are part of the early childhood system:
+Each two-minute video provides a brief overview of the following programs that are part of the early childhood system:

 - Early Head Start/Head Start